-Hominy is totally gluten-free and one of those foods, I think, is totally under used.
-Hominy is made from dried corn kernels which are soaked in a lye bath.
+Hominy is gluten-free, and one of those foods, I think, is underused.
+Hominy is made from dried corn kernels, which are soaked in a lye bath.
 It’s used in many different applications, for example, masa harina, the basis for making tortillas.

-I’m using a spice blend called Tajin is this recipe.
-It’s a combination of chili powder, lime and salt.
-For some crunch, and this is totally optional, I’m adding a sprinkling of Pepitas.
+I’m using a spice blend called Tajin in this recipe.
+It’s a combination of chili powder, lime, and salt.
+For some crunch, and this is optional, I’m adding a sprinkling of Pepitas.
 Pepitas are a type of pumpkin seed, but you won’t find them hiding in just any pumpkin.
 They are not the inside part of every pumpkin seed.
-Instead, peptias actually grow shell-free in Styrian or oil seed pumpkins.
+Instead, peptides grow shell-free in Styrian or oil-seed pumpkins.

 Think of Hominy as a blank canvas and you’re the artist.
 This is my Hominy Salad.